 Thrive in a College-Like Experience

 Overall, life at summer camp for teens is a stellar intro to the college experience.
 Teens stay in a shared living space and use communal bathrooms.
-They’re responsible for keeping these spaces clean and tidy and learning to be considerate of others.
+They’re responsible for keeping these spaces tidy and learning to be considerate of others.
 Campers interact face-to-face with a diverse range of people from all over the world.
 Everyone learns to appreciate these differences as they connect with each other during activities, in the cabin, and at communal meals.

 By sharing life in a communal space and taking responsibility for their own health and schedule, they’ll be more prepared for the transition to college.